msschwartz/vite-plugin-alias-paths/README.md

 ### Why not just use `vite-tsconfig-paths`?

-`vite-tsconfig-paths` has one big limitation: **it does not work the same way as TypeScript.
-Shared or nested packages ignore project config.**
+`vite-tsconfig-paths` has one big limitation: **it does not work the same way as TypeScript, shared or nested packages ignore the project aliases.**